prof-rossetti/internet-technologies/exercises/website-hosting/exercise.md

 When you are satisfied with your changes, use the GitHub Desktop to make a "commit" (save a new version).

-After making a commit, push your changes to the "origin" repo, which should trigger a re-build of your GitHub pages site.
+After making a commit, push your changes up to your remote repo (named "origin" by default).
+This should trigger a re-build of your GitHub pages site.